ShyftXero/GrayMan/README.md

 # PhantomJack
 c2 framework
 ## Objectives
-- support multiple failover c2 mechanisms by leveraging http redirectors
+- support multiple failover c2 mechanisms by leveraging a pluggable model.
   - multiple randomly selected http channels
   - multiple dns channels
+  - easily issue a migration to a new channel or deprecate a channel
+- payload keying and targeting
 - c2 channels selected by degree of interactivity and data directionality
   - Long-haul servers for "aliveness"
   - burnable interactive servers
   - separate inbound and outbound traffic.
 - Leverage well-known and trusted platforms (twitter, etc.) for c2 issuance
+- e2e pluggable encryption
+  - random aes keys require all clients to use a brute-force decryption method.